SazinSamin/Samin_Reading_Room/Database/Structure Query Language/README.md

 # Structure Query Language
 Sql facts -
 -- Count consider both duplicate and null
+-- GROUP BY always be after WHERE and before ORDER BY.